 - Register – Up until 9am on the same day (as it is an afternoon activity)

-Early Bird Skiing (Parsenn)
+Early Bird Skiing – Parsenn Davos

 There is nothing like that feeling of getting up super early and being the first one to tear up the freshly groomed slopes.
 It is such a great way to start the day.
 The Davos winter guest programme, Early Bird skiing Parsenn Davos, not only allows you to do this.
 But you get to ski or snowboard for 2hrs with a guide before the chairlifts officially open.

 If you are lucky enough and it is a clear morning you even get to see the sunrise over the Swiss Alps.
-Unfortunately, I never saw it because I had a whiteout when I was skiing the morning I went.
+Unfortunately, I never saw it because I had a whiteout on the morning.
 Lucky for my two guides Christina and Markus, who were fantastic especially when I lost my sense of bearings.
-I couldn’t see anything apart from my guides and I was completely comfortable following them down slopes.
+I couldn’t see anything apart from my guides and I was completely comfortable following them down the slopes.

 - Please note that this is not an activity for someone who is not a confident skier or snowboarder.